Chosen Before You Were Ready — Modern Paraphrase | fresh.bible

 That's a pattern worth noticing.
 God consistently chooses people who don't look like the obvious pick.
 Not because he's being ironic — but because he wants it to be unmistakably clear that his is the explanation, not human achievement.
 If you've ever felt unqualified, under-resourced, or like the last person God would use — you're actually in good company.

-"If you listen to these rules and follow them, the Lord your God will keep his and with you — the same promise he made to your fathers.
-He will love you, you, and multiply you.
+"If you listen to these rules and follow them, the Lord your God will keep his covenant and steadfast love with you — the same promise he made to your fathers.
+He will love you, bless you, and multiply you.
 He'll bless your children.
 He'll bless your crops — your grain, wine, and oil.
 He'll bless your herds and your flocks in the land he promised your ancestors.

 Then Moses circled back to the hard truth: